DarioCattelan/DarioCattelan.github.io/content/Lore/Creatures/Axiomatics/Tankedyr.md

 Unlike most cultures in [[Kaloshen]], Tankedyr do not typically assign any sacred or divine nature to [[Spirits]], considering them simply another kind of creature in their magical world.
 There are no shrines or offerings given to [[Spirits]] in [[the Kaupangsborg]], and [[Spirits]] are often less present in the city states than in other urban environments.

 ### Devils and Pacts
 Although Tankedyr don't typically worship [[Spirits]], they do still interact with them in their day to day lives.
-Most notably, unlike many cultures which shun [[Devils]], [[Tankedyr]] have no such taboo for pacts made with spirit-folk.
+Most notably, unlike many cultures which shun [[Spirits#Devils|Devils]], [[Tankedyr]] have no such taboo for pacts made with spirit-folk.
 Quite the opposite, Tankedyr tend to flaunt their pact-enhanced [[Breath]], and although the nature of a pact is private (often by magically compelled necessity), Tankedyr have mastered the art of negotiating just enough leeway in the small print to allow public flaunting of their business acumen.

 ## Language
 Tankedyr read, write, and speak [[Kaupmal]], a tonal, rhythmic language with much nuance in the imperative tense, and beautiful application to song and poetry.